Keon-T/ticket-lifecycle/README.md

 </p>
 <p>
 Another new a ticket as an end user opening new ticket as karen with help topic reporting business critical outage/report problem</p>
+Pretending that we are the cfo making a ticket report a problem personal computer issues setting priority to emergency classifying SLA sev B attempt to call,contact with RESPONSE to problem and set status to resolved
 <br />